 Are you ‘in the zone’ of optimal performance right now as a person, team or enterprise?
 Did you get there by accident or by focused intentional acts?

 “Flow” gives you the tools and practices needed to create and maintain an optimal state of high performance as an individual, team or organization.

 Andrew Kallman and Ted Kallman are the co-authors of Flow and the Unified Vision Framework.
-Their book, “The Nehemiah Effect” has been a #1 National Best Seller on Amazon.com in the US during six different months since it was published in February of 2014:
+Their first book, “The Nehemiah Effect” has been a #1 National Best Rated and Best Seller on Amazon.com in the US during six different months since it was published in February of 2014:

 ”The Nehemiah Effect: Ancient Wisdom from the World’s First Agile Projects”